reaskearth/api/README.md

 - `return_period_year`: the return period of the given windspeed.
 - `windspeed_ft_3sec_kph`: the windspeed value for the given location and return period.
 In this case the value is terrain-corrected 3-second gust in units of kilometers per hour.

+If a requested location is not available, e.g because it is not considered at risk or outside the allowed region, then the API request will still succeed but the values returned with will 'NA'.

 ### GateEP

 `/deepcyc/v1/gateep/` returns TC surface windspeeds crossing/entering a gate at a specified return period.
-The gate can be a line, a rectangle or a circle.
+The gate can be a line, a polygon or a circle.
 The values returned are 1-minute averaged with no terrain correction.
 For example:

 ```Python
 url = 'https://api.reask.earth/v1/deepcyc/gateep'